Westbourne House School, Chichester

 Not for: If you’re a fan of the traditional Common Entrance exam.
 If you like your child to spend more of the weekend at school or would prefer a selective hothouse-style environment.

 Dare to disagree?
-Get in touch to arrange a visit.
-Westbourne House invites any parent who is interested to visit the school for a private tour with the headmaster’s wife, a meeting with Headmaster Martin Barker as well as talking to teachers and pupils along the way.
+The next open day is on Sat 28 Sept 2019.
+Separately, Westbourne House invites any parent who is interested to visit the school for a private tour with the headmaster’s wife, a meeting with Headmaster Martin Barker as well as talking to teachers and pupils along the way.
 01243 782739 firstname.lastname@example.org.

 Westbourne House School, Shopwyke, Chichester, West Sussex PO20 2BH.
 01243 782739, westbournehouse.org